danger/danger-js/docs/usage/danger-process.html.md

 ```

 This will work for any open repo, and if you've set up your local shell to include `DANGER_GITHUB_API_TOKEN` then you
 can use this with any private repository too.
-The JSON schema is documented in Danger JS's types as
+You can see the [incoming][] and [outgoing][] JSON schema is documented in
+Danger JS's repo, or you can see the types as (incoming to your process) [DangerJSONDSLType][] and (coming out from your
-[DangerJSONDSLType][].
-I plan to add a full reference for this, similar to the reference for the user's DSL in the
+process) [DangerResults][], I plan to add a full reference for this, similar to the reference for the user's DSL in the
-future in these docs. _Note:_ The JSON will include your access token, so you probably want to sanitze that before
+future in these docs. _Note:_ The JSON will include your access token, so you probably want to sanitize that before
 commiting it to the repo.
 I accidentally shipped 2 tokens in writing the feature.

 A runner can output anything during the process to STDOUT, and it will be logged to the user.
 However, Danger JS is